-In December 2019, the FASB issued Accounting Standards Update ("ASU") 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes."
-The amendments in this Update simplify the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
+In December 2019, the FASB issued ASU 2019-12, "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes."
+ASU 2019-12 simplifies the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
 The amendments also improve consistent application of and simplify GAAP for other areas of Topic 740 by clarifying and amending existing guidance.
-The effective date of this Update is for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
+The effective date of this Standard Update is for fiscal years beginning after December 15, 2020, and interim periods within those fiscal years.
 Early adoption is permitted.
-The Standard may be adopted either using the prospective or retrospective transition approach and could also be applied on a modified retrospective basis through a cumulative-effect adjustment to retained earnings as of the beginning of the fiscal year of adoption.
-The Company adopted the new standard on January 1, 2021.
-The standard did not have a significant impact on the Company's consolidated financial statements and disclosures.
+The Standard Update may be adopted either using the prospective or retrospective transition approach and could also be applied on a modified retrospective basis through a cumulative-effect adjustment to retained earnings as of the beginning of the fiscal year of adoption.
+The Company adopted the new Standard on January 1, 2021.
+The Standard did not have a significant impact on the Company's consolidated financial statements and disclosures.

 In August 2018, the FASB issued ASU 2018-15, "Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract."
-The guidance requires implementation costs incurred by customers in cloud computing arrangements to be deferred over the noncancelable term of the cloud computing arrangements plus any optional renewal periods (1) that are reasonably certain to be exercised by the customer or (2) for which exercise of the renewal option is controlled by the cloud service provider.
-The effective date of this pronouncement is for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-The standard may be adopted either using the prospective or retrospective transition approach.
-The Company adopted the new standard on January 1, 2020.
-The standard update did not have a significant impact on the Company's consolidated financial statements and disclosures.
+The guidance contained in this ASU requires implementation costs incurred by customers in cloud computing arrangements to be deferred over the noncancelable term of the cloud computing arrangements plus any optional renewal periods (1) that are reasonably certain to be exercised by the customer or (2) for which exercise of the renewal option is controlled by the cloud service provider.
+This ASU became effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
+The Standard may be adopted either using the prospective or retrospective transition approach.
+The Company adopted the new Standard on January 1, 2020.
+The Standard Update did not have a significant impact on the Company's consolidated financial statements and disclosures.

 In August 2018, the FASB issued ASU 2018-14, "Disclosure Framework-Changes to the Disclosure Requirements for Defined Benefit Plans," which modifies the disclosure requirements for employers that sponsor defined benefit pension or other postretirement benefit plans.
 The guidance removes disclosures that are no longer considered cost beneficial, clarifies the specific requirements of disclosures and adds disclosure requirements identified as relevant.
-This update should be applied on a retrospective basis to all periods presented and is effective for fiscal years ending after December 15, 2020.
+This Update should be applied on a retrospective basis to all periods presented and is effective for fiscal years ending after December 15, 2020.
 Early adoption is permitted.
-The Company adopted the new standard on January 1, 2020.
-The standard update did not have a significant impact on the Company's consolidated financial statements and disclosures.
+The Company adopted the new Standard on January 1, 2020.
+The Standard Update did not have a significant impact on the Company's consolidated financial statements and disclosures.

-In January 2017, the FASB issued ASU No. 2017-04, "Simplifying the Test for Goodwill Impairment" (ASU 2017-04), which addresses changes to the testing for goodwill impairment by eliminating Step 2 of the process.
+In January 2017, the FASB issued ASU No. 2017-04, "Simplifying the Test for Goodwill Impairment", which addresses changes to the testing for goodwill impairment by eliminating Step 2 of the process.
 The guidance is effective for annual and interim goodwill impairment tests in fiscal years beginning after December 15, 2019.
-The Company adopted the new standard on January 1, 2020.
+The Company adopted the new Standard on January 1, 2020.
 This ASU did not have a significant impact on the Company's consolidated financial statements.